-We would like to thank Torben Andersen, Tim Bollerslev, and Peter Reinhard Hansen for their remarks at the 2011 Second International Conference "High-Frequency Data Analysis in Financial Markets" in Osaka, Japan.
+The authors would like to thank Erricos Kontoghiorghes, the associate editor and anonymous referees for their helpful comments and suggestions.
+Furthermore, we appreciate the remarks by Torben Andersen, Tim Bollerslev, and Peter Reinhard Hansen at the 2011 Second International Conference "High-Frequency Data Analysis in Financial Markets" in Osaka, Japan.
 We are also grateful to Cathy Chen, Mei-Hui Guo, Mike So, Toshiaki Watanabe and Philip Yu for their comments at the 7th IASC-ARS Conference and its satellite meeting in Taiwan and to Haruhisa Nishino for useful discussion.
-The computational results were generated using the Ox 6.20 software (see Doornik (2007)).
+The computational results were generated using the Ox 6.20 software(see Doornik (2007)).